Rose Dowling, Founder

 LIKES: Haringey, epic train journeys, travelling to cities you’ve never heard of

-Alev Zahir, LOOP Project Manager
+Alev Zahir, Senior Manager

 “What’s exciting to me is the idea that we can change organisational culture from the inside,” she says.
 “One of my favourite moments is when I see sceptical students are starting to believe LOOP can work.
 Suddenly, quite disengaged people are becoming engaged and feeling empowered – it’s an amazing thing to witness.”

 Drawing on her background in education, consultancy, and project management, Alev manages the day-to-day running of LOOP, as well as its overall strategy and partnership creation.

 LIKES: Gardening, holidays, spending time with her family

 Kaytea is the Youth Commission lead for Leaders Unlocked, working with PCCs and police forces around the country to give young people a voice on policing.
 Kaytea’s background includes extensive experience working as an educator in Tottenham within the Further Education sector.
 Kaytea’s ongoing involvement with the community is underscored by her expertise in transformative education and participatory youth projects.

 Her experience includes helping students from disadvantaged backgrounds gain graduate qualifications; a series of engagement projects run alongside the Media Trust in the aftermath of 2011’s London riots; helping disengaged young people back into education; developing an online magazine dedicated to youth training and skills; and supporting young people at risk of homelessness through the Tottenham YMCA.
 “I get really excited about meeting young people, finding out what their story is and working with them to unlock their potential,” she says.